Yadro/time-tracker/README.md

 - track time in tasks
 - change start time and end time of tasks
 - add details on how time was spen
-- receive notifications when task is in progress or when you idle
+- receive notifications when task is in progress or when you are idle

 ## Screenshots
 <img src=".github/hours-screenshot.png" />